inspircd/docs/docs/3/modules/namesx.md

 ### Special Notes

-The behaviour of this module can also be enabled using the legacy `/PROTOCTL UHNAMES` command.
+The behaviour of this module can also be enabled using the legacy `/PROTOCTL NAMESX` command.
 This only exists for compatibility with older clients and will be removed in a future release.